carolynduby/ApacheMetronWorkshop/build_single/README.md

 The scripts in this directory install and configure a single node metron from a Centos 7 host.

+# Provision the host

+Create a host running Centos 7.

+# Install the single node HCP

 To use the scripts:

 1. Install wget and unzip if they are not already installed.